Wedderburn, New South Wales

 Wedderburn is a suburb of Sydney, in the state of New South Wales, Australia.
-Wedderburn is located 57 kilometres south-west of the Sydney central business district, in the local government area of the City of Campbelltown and is part of the Macarthur region.
+Wedderburn is located 57 kilometres south-west of the Sydney central business district in the local government area of the City of Campbelltown and is part of the Macarthur region.

 Wedderburn is the only Campbelltown suburb on the right bank of the Georges River.
-The steep gorge and heavy bush, gives it a small country town atmosphere, rather than a suburb.
+A steep gorge and heavy bush gives Wedderburn the atmosphere of a small country town rather than the suburban norm.
 The causeway on Wedderburn Road, which provides the main link to Campbelltown, is known to flood during heavy rain, increasing Wedderburn's isolation.

-A small airport, Wedderburn Airport operated by the New South Wales Sports Aircraft Club is located to the south of the suburb.
+A small airport, Wedderburn Airport, operated by the New South Wales Sports Aircraft Club, is located to the south of the suburb.

 History

-Wedderburn was originally home to the Tharawal people and settlers from European backgrounds didn't come to the area until the 1880s.
+Wedderburn was originally home to the Tharawal people and settlers from European backgrounds did not come to the area until the 1880s.
 In clearing the land, they established orchards which are still used today.
 The first Wedderburn Bridge was built in 1892 and a school and post office were established in 1896.
-Electricity didn't reach Wedderburn until 1952.
+Electricity did not reach Wedderburn until 1952.
 Increasing environmental awareness has seen Campbelltown Council keen to protect the gorges around Wedderburn and O'Hare's Creek Gorge to the east is set to become a national park.